syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/download-and-installation.md

  > The minimum version of the Visual Studio Code is 1.73.0 to use the Document Viewer Extension.

-## Install through the Visual Studio Code Extensions
+## Install through the Visual Studio Code

 The following steps explain how to install the Document Viewer extensions from Visual Studio Code Extensions.